-The Department of Music offers four majors under the Bachelor of Music degree - Performance, Piano with an emphasis in pedagogy, Church Music and Worship, Music Education - and one major under the Bachelor of Arts degree - Music.
+The Department of Music offers one major under the Bachelor of Music degree -- Music Education - and one major under the Bachelor of Arts and Bachelor of Science degree - Music.
 While it is possible to complete the Bachelor of Music in Music Education degree in four years, many students will require five years to complete this degree.